AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 #### Available certificates {#available-certificates}

-These certificates serve as Private/Public Keys and are used for validation purposes.
+These certificates serve as private or public keys and are used for validation purposes.
 All channels associated with the same media company can use these certificates.

 You can make the following changes to available certificates: